Par For Cinderella Excerpt

 “I beat him once,” Aidan reminded him.

 He sighed and bit into his sandwich.
 No way would he go there.
 Not today, not when he could be happy today and enjoy being with his friend.
-Pain and regret were for times when he was alone.
+Pain and regret were for the times when he was alone.

 “Life had other plans for me, Ian.”